Helpful support information for the Sentry portable ADS-B receiver.

 DOES SENTRY HAVE AN INTERNAL BATTERY?

-Yes, Sentry has an internal battery that supports more than 12 hours of continuous use.
+Yes, Sentry has an internal battery that supports up to 12 hours of continuous use.
 Sentry has the longest running battery charge than any out-of-the-box ADS-B receiver currently on the market, providing non-stop situational awareness for the long haul.

 HOW DO I MAXIMIZE BATTERY LIFE?